dana-i2cat/mqnaas/examples/hello-world/README.md

 The capability
 --------------
 ### Capability interface
-It is time to develop the capability.
-First of all, any capability must be defined as a Java interface.
+It is time to develop a capability.
+First of all, a capability must be defined as a Java interface.
 Each method of the capability interface will be a service.
 Any capability Java interface must extend [ICapability Java interface](/core.api/src/main/java/org/mqnaas/core/api/ICapability.java).

-In this example capability, there will be only one method receiving a plain Java String and returning another one.
+In this example capability, there will be only a method receiving a plain Java String and returning another one.
 This portion of code shows it:

 ```java
 public interface IHelloWorldCapability extends ICapability {